Fishing Skagway - Go With The Pros

 - This past season, due to an abundance of krill, we had a group of humpback whales stay and feed in Taiya Inlet all summer.
 Humpback whales are common in the area and are seen on many fishing and wildlife excursions.
 Orca whales or killer whales do move through the area as well, but sightings are less frequent.

 - Due to the extreme elevation along the shore, sightings of bear have been rare.
-However, the past two years have seen an increase in sightings of brown bear and captains are becoming more aware of their probable locations.
+However, the past two years have seen an increase in sightings of brown bears and captains are becoming more aware of their probable locations.

 For a wonderful half-day charter fishing adventure away from the barrage of tourists, join Choctaw Charters on Taiya Inlet here in Skagway, Alaska!

-Let's Go Fishing!!!
+Let's Go Fishing!!